iqbwl/another-minima-x/_posts/2025-12-01-welcome-to-another-minima-x-jekyll-theme.md

 The theme uses the **Inter** font family, which provides excellent readability across all devices.
 Text is carefully sized and spaced for comfortable reading.

+### Dropdown Menus

+The theme supports nested navigation menus, allowing you to organize your links hierarchically in the header.

 ### Code Highlighting

 The theme includes syntax highlighting for code blocks: